-The banking and financial environment in which Compagnie de Financement Foncier operates exposes it to different types of risk and requires it to implement a demanding and rigorous policy to monitor and control these risks.
+The banking and financial environment in which Compagnie de Financement Foncier operates exposes it to different types of risk and requires it to implement a demanding and rigorous policy to monitor and control these risks

 Compagnie de Financement Foncier's business model is, by its very nature, highly secured.
-The legislative framework prevents it from holding a trading book, which protects it against market risks associated with proprietary trading, and from holding interests in affiliates
+The legislative framework prevents it from holding a trading book, which protects it against market risks associated with proprietary trading, and from holding interests in affiliates.

 Some of the risks faced by Compagnie de Financement Foncier are described below.
-This is not an exhaustive list of all the risks faced by Compagnie de Financement Foncier, but the risks considered as the most significant in terms of their probability of occurrence and potential impact.
+This is not an exhaustive list, but a list of the risks considered to be the most significant in terms of their probability of occurrence and their potential impact.